kieler/kieler-vscode/README.md

 ## Requirements

-Developing this project required [Node.js _v14.x_](https://nodejs.org) and [yarn _v1.x_](https://classic.yarnpkg.com/).
-Further, to develop the VSCode extension language server jars, named `kieler-language-server.{os-id}.jar`, have to placed in the `keith-vscode/server` folder.
+Development of this project requires [Node.js _v14.x_](https://nodejs.org) and [yarn _v1.x_](https://classic.yarnpkg.com/).
+Further, language server jars, named `kieler-language-server.{os-id}.jar`, have to placed in the `keith-vscode/server` folder to develop the VSCode extension.
 The latest jars can be downloaded [here](https://rtsys.informatik.uni-kiel.de/~kieler/files/nightly/sccharts/ls/).

 The `keith-vscode` extension has a dependency on the